idlab-discover/masters-wasi-spi/guests/oled-screen/README.md

 ```

 #### 2. Compose the Application
 At this stage, we have two separate Wasm files.
 The `pacman.wasm` imports a graphics interface, and `pmod_oled_driver.wasm` exports it.
-We must "plug" them together to create a runnable binary.
+We must "plug" them together to create a single binary.

 ```bash
 # Plug the driver into the pacman app